STATEMENT FROM AMBER INFRASTRUCTURE GROUP LIMITED REGARDING BRIBERY, TAX EVASION AND CORRUPTION

-Amber is committed to countering bribery and corruption and it has an anti-bribery and an anti-facilitation of tax evasion programme in place designed to prevent the occurrence of bribery and corruption within its business and the investment portfolio it manages.
+Amber firmly supports countering bribery, tax evasion and corruption and it has an anti-bribery and an anti-facilitation of tax evasion programme in place designed to reduce the risk of the occurrence of bribery, tax evasion and corruption within its business and the investment portfolio it manages.
 This programme includes:

 - An Anti-Bribery Policy.

 - A Code of Conduct and Business Ethics Policy setting out clearly the ethical behaviour and general standards required of its employees and officers.

 - Mandatory training for its employees covering compliance with the Bribery Act 2010 and the Criminal Finances Act 2017.

-Amber’s anti-bribery programme prohibits the offering, promising, receiving or giving of a financial or other advantage to another individual in exchange for improperly performing a relevant function or activity.
+Amber’s anti-bribery programme forbids the offering, promising, receiving or giving of a financial or other advantage to another individual in exchange for improperly performing a relevant function or activity.
 Amber’s anti-facilitation of tax evasion programme also forbids engaging in any form of facilitating tax evasion or foreign tax evasion.

-Amber expects all its employees and associated parties to comply with the letter and spirit of the Bribery Act 2010, as enshrined in its policies and procedures, in the performance of their services for, or to, Amber.
+Amber expects all its employees and associated parties to comply with the Bribery Act 2010 and the Criminal Finances Act 2017, in the performance of their services for, or to, Amber.

-Should you wish to receive a copy of Amber’s Anti-Bribery Policy or Anti-Facilitation of Tax Evasion Policy, or if you have any concerns regarding potential bribery or corruption within our investment portfolio, or related business, which you wish to report please contact the Anti-Corruption Officer via the following email address: ACO@amberinfrastructure.com
+Should you wish to receive a copy of Amber’s Anti-Bribery Policy or Anti-Facilitation of Tax Evasion Policy, or if you have any concerns regarding potential bribery, tax evasion or corruption within our investment portfolio, or related business, which you wish to report please contact the Anti-Corruption Officer via the following email address: ACO@amberinfrastructure.com

 AMBER INFRASTRUCTURE GROUP'S ANTI-SLAVERY AND HUMAN TRAFFICKING POLICY

 In the context of this policy, “Amber” should be taken to mean Amber Infrastructure Group Limited, its subsidiary companies, and the corporate groups of the investment funds it operates, being International Public Partnerships Limited, the Scottish Partnership for Regeneration in Urban Centres, the London Energy Efficiency Fund and the National Digital Infrastructure Fund and the Mayor of London’s Energy Efficiency Fund.